ILLINOIS STATE ARCHIVES

 Compiled by the Illinois Regional Archives Depository System, Northern Illinois University

 This database was compiled from original Lake County Circuit Court Case Files (IRAD Accession 1/0259/01) located at the Illinois Regional Archives Depository (IRAD) at Northern Illinois University in DeKalb.
 The database consists of over 2,400 case files created by the Lake County circuit court from 23 April 1841 through 24 November 1898.
 There is also one case dated 6 March 1840 and another case dated 3 March 1902.
 IRAD Intern, Char Henn, meticulously transcribed the information contained in this database directly from the case file jackets with the assistance of Bruce Johnson, IRAD Intern.
-The data gathered by the IRAD interns was then entered into a computer database by Barbara Heflin, Assistant Supervisor of the Illinois Regional Archives Depository (IRAD) System.
+The data gathered by the IRAD interns was then entered into a computer database by Barbara Heflin, Supervisor of the Illinois Regional Archives Depository (IRAD) System.

 Each entry found in the index contains the following categories of information: the names of the plaintiff and defendant; the date the case was heard by the court; and the case number.
 Names of plaintiffs and defendants were transcribed directly from the case files.
 Every attempt was made to obtain accurate spellings of names.
 If the spelling of a name could not be determined from the case jacket, a search of the various case documents was conducted.
 However, names were often spelled a variety of ways throughout the case documents.
 It was also sometimes difficult to decipher handwriting in some case files.
 Therefore, when searching this database, we suggest that researchers check alternative spellings of names if they do not find an entry for the name for which they are searching.